T

 restaurant

-• Order your burrito dorado (grilled) for an extra crispy texture.
+• Order your burrito dorado (crispy) for a unique texture.

 1. Morning